w3c-ccg/vc-test-suite-implementations/README.md

 ## Background

-Implementations added to this package are tested against various test suites in order to demonstrate interopability.
+Implementations added to this package are tested against various test suites in order to demonstrate interoperability.

 ## Security